 Bassett Creek Regional Trail

-5 miles | Paved
+7 miles | Paved

-Map of Bassett Creek Regional Trail
+Interactive Map of Bassett Creek Regional Trail

 Biking in Three Rivers is a great way to get the whole family outside.
-Whether you’re the casual rider or a cyclist in training, you’ll appreciate more than 100 miles of paved off-roadway bike/hike trails that wind through woodlands and grasslands and rim the shorelines of lakes and ponds at our parks.
+Whether you’re the casual rider or a cyclist in training, you’ll appreciate more than 240 miles of off-roadway bike/hike trails that wind through woodlands and grasslands and rim the shorelines of lakes and ponds at our parks.

-Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, regional and skijoring/dog sledding trails that are dog-friendly.
-Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
+Three Rivers offers abundant scenery for you and your dog to enjoy year round, with paved, turf, regional and skijoring/dog sledding trails that are dog-friendly.
+Dogs must be on a six-foot non-retractable leash unless in a designated dog off-leash area.
 Owners must pick-up after their dogs.

 One of the best ways to explore year-round is to head out for a hike on the extensive trail system in Three Rivers.
 Trails wind through the woodland, grassland and wetland habitats of many species of wildlife.
 You’ll be amazed at what you might see along the way.

 Please note: In winter, hiking on cross-country ski trails is not permitted.